dcsteve24/Ansible-Linux-Audit-Grab/roles/auditing/README.md

 =========

 Mounts the shared drive and then goes to targets and fetches their audits, erasing or deleting the audits afterwards (depending on if rotated log or not).
-My configs are for a windows shared drive on the domain, edit as needed to fit your enviornment
+My configs are for a windows shared drive on the domain, edit as needed to fit your enviornment (i.e. removing the share_domain variable and entry in tasks)

-Logs are saved to the mounted share in the following format: //<share>//<YYYY-MM-DD>/<inventory_hostname>/var/log/
+Logs are saved to the mounted share in the following format: //share_name/YYYY-MM-DD/inventory_hostname/var/log/

 Requirements
 ------------